Colour by Numbers: Reception

 Reviews for Colour by Numbers have been generally positive.
-Smash Hits reviewer Peter Martin called it "simply one of the most enjoyable records I've ever heard."
-Stephen Holden of Rolling Stone said that the album "secures lead singer Boy George's place as a blue-eyed soul balladeer in the first rank."
+Smash Hits reviewer Peter Martin called it "simply one of the most enjoyable records I've ever heard".
+Stephen Holden of Rolling Stone said that the album "secures lead singer Boy George's place as a blue-eyed soul balladeer in the first rank".
 Holden found that it "is by no means a weighty album", but nonetheless "has gobs of emotion plastered as thickly as Boy George's makeup, and ten tunes that stick", and concluded: "Whether you like the band or not, Culture Club is one pop group that matters."
-Robert Christgau of The Village Voice wrote that "George's warm, well-meaning, slightly clumsy croon signifies most effectively when it has the least to say - when it's most purely a medium for his warm, well-meaning, slightly clumsy self", and that "his real aim in life is to reenact the story of the ugly duckling - and to radiate the kind of extreme tolerance that's so often engendered by extreme sexual ambiguity."
+Robert Christgau of The Village Voice wrote that "George's warm, well-meaning, slightly clumsy croon signifies most effectively when it has the least to say – when it's most purely a medium for his warm, well-meaning, slightly clumsy self", and that "his real aim in life is to reenact the story of the ugly duckling – and to radiate the kind of extreme tolerance that's so often engendered by extreme sexual ambiguity."
 Colour by Numbers was ranked at number seven among the "Albums of the Year" for 1983 by NME.

 In a retrospective review, AllMusic's Jose F. Promis wrote: "The songs were infectious, the videos were all over MTV, and the band was a media magnet."
 He deemed the album "flamboyant, fun, sexy, soulful, colorful, androgynous, and carefree" like other 1980s music, and concluded by calling it "the artistic and commercial pinnacle of a band that still attracted new fans years later."
 Scott Shetler of Slant Magazine stated that "Culture Club hit their stride, and the influence of its 10 colorful songs can still be felt today."
 He said that "its greatness can be measured by the fact that its album tracks are just as good as its singles", and that "in the end, Colour by Numbers is an album that needs no tinkering."
+Slant Magazine also included it on their 2003 list of 50 Essential Pop Albums.
 In 1989, Colour by Numbers was ranked at number 96 on Rolling Stones list of the 100 best albums of the 1980s.
 The album was included in the book 1001 Albums You Must Hear Before You Die.